gyulanemeth/bluefox.email/tools/deliverability/dmarc-checker.md

 ### What does a yellow warning mean?

-Yellow signals indicate a working but suboptimal setting, such as a policy of `none` or relaxed alignment.
-These aren't errors, they're opportunities to tighten your configuration.
+Yellow marks a setting that works but could be tightened, such as relaxed alignment or a policy of `quarantine`.
+Red is more serious: it flags something that leaves your domain exposed, such as `p=none` or a missing aggregate reporting address.
+Neither colour means mail is being blocked today, but red is the one to act on first.

 ### Can I check a subdomain?